 What are the components of a DIY system?

 This varies depending on what you want and which brand of security system you order.
 Do you plan to place a sensor on every door and window?

-Motion sensors should be put into the main hallways, entrance and stairs – wherever an intruder has to cross to get in or out of the house.
+Motion sensors should be put into the main hallways, entrance, and stairs – wherever an intruder has to cross to get in or out of the house.
 PIR (passive infrared) are the most commonly used motion sensors, which detect body heat.
-Both are cost effective and suited for indoors and every kind of lighting, making them suitable for home security systems.
-There are active motion sensors which detect motion by emitting microwaves.
+Both are cost-effective and suited for indoors and every kind of lighting, making them suitable for home security systems.
+There are active motion sensors that detect motion by emitting microwaves.
 These are best for the outdoors, although they can trigger false alerts.
 Finally, there are dual motion sensors, which have both active and passive tech and are most reliable.